Mario & Sonic at the Olympic Winter Games

-is a 2009 sports and party game developed by Sega.
-Like its predecessor, it was published by Nintendo for Japan and Korea and by Sega in the Western world.
-The game is officially licensed by the International Olympic Committee (IOC) through exclusive license International Sports Multimedia.
-The game is the third official crossover title to feature characters from both Mario and Sonic's respective universes, the first and second being the game's predecessor Mario & Sonic at the Olympic Games and Super Smash Bros.
-Brawl respectively.
-It was released on the Wii and the Nintendo DS in October 2009, and is the first official video game of the 2010 Winter Olympic Games.
+is a 2009 crossover sports video game developed and published by Sega for the Wii and Nintendo DS.
+Like its predecessor, it was published by Nintendo for Japan and Korea and by Sega elsewhere.
+Officially licensed by the International Olympic Committee (IOC) through exclusive license International Sports Multimedia, it is the first official video game of the 2010 Winter Olympic Games.

 Mario & Sonic on the Wii and DS is a collection of events based on the Olympic Winter Games.
 Players can assume the role of a Mario or Sonic character while competing against the others in these events.
 The game features all of the playable characters that were present in its predecessor, as well as four new characters.

-The game was a critical and commercial success, selling 5.67 million copies worldwide and receiving positive reviews from critics.
+The game was a critical and commercial success, selling 6.53 million copies in Europe and the United States while receiving positive reviews from critics.
 A third installment, named Mario & Sonic at the London 2012 Olympic Games, was released for the Wii in November 2011 and on the 3DS in February 2012.

 Gameplay

 Mario & Sonic at the Olympic Winter Games retains the gameplay mechanics of its predecessor, controlling an on-screen character through authentic Olympic events with the specific tailored controls for the Wii and DS.
-Unlike its predecessor, some of the events in the Wii game can use the Balance Board accessory, but it is not a requirement.
+However, this sequel's transition from Summer to Winter Games introduces some changes across both versions in controls and mechanics.
+As many of the events of the Wii version heavily involve downhill racing, such version's motion controls rely more on tilting and turning rather than rapid, vigorous gestures like shaking and waggling.
+Consequently, some of these events can be controlled with the Balance Board accessory as an optional, alternate method of steering, and the stamina mechanic is also removed from such version and replaced with an acceleration statistic.
+Nearly half of the DS version's events are controlled with buttons, while other events are played with a stylus and touchscreen as usual like the previous installment.

-All of the playable characters from the previous game return in addition to four new characters.
-It has been announced via the Nintendo Channel, that this game will have WiiConnect24 capability and the player can use their Miis in-game.
-A new feature added to the player's Mii is the ability to customize the Mii's clothes.
+All of the playable characters from the previous game return in addition to four new characters: Donkey Kong, Silver the Hedgehog, Bowser Jr. and Metal Sonic.
+It has been announced via the Nintendo Channel, that this game will have WiiConnect24 capability and, like its predecessor, the player can use their Miis in the Wii version in the game.
+A new feature added to the player's Mii is the ability to customize the Mii's clothes, which make small adjustments to a Mii's otherwise balanced stats.

 The sequel introduces a Festival mode in the Wii version that allows the player to make their way through the entire Olympic Games, from opening ceremony to closure.
 The multiplayer mode offers "co-op and competitive gameplay" whereas the DS version will use its wireless capabilities.
 The DS counterpart has "Adventure Tours" where players can accept quests and challenge bosses and to stop Dr. Eggman and Bowser before they can stop the Olympics by kidnapping the Snow Spirits.
 DS Download Play is possible for those without an individual copy of the game.